intermine/im-docs/docs/intermine/upgrade.rst

 	$ git pull upstream

-If you don't have a git repo yet, see :doc:`/git/index` for details.

 If you host a copy of the :doc:`CDN </webapp/performance/index>`, then you should also pull in changes from that repository.